Checkout Optimization

 Moreover, if shoppers have to hunt all over your website to find a companion item, shopping cart abandonment is more likely.
 By conveniently spotlighting related products, customers can make sure they have everything they need to make the most of their purchase.

-3. Offer a Free Shipping Option
+3. Offer a free shipping option

 Thanks to the likes of Amazon’s two-day shipping policy, shipping costs have become one of the biggest deal-breakers when it comes to shopping online.
 According to Baymard Institute, “unexpected extra costs” like shipping are the biggest reason for abandoned carts, as cited by 48% of consumers.